Justin Bieber & Hailey Baldwin ‘Should Have Waited’ To Get Married Says Billy Baldwin

 Courtside at the Knicks vs. Rockets at Madison Square Garden with bro Alec and his lovely bride Hilaria.
 Sat courtside with Chynna and my buddy Chris Bev for over 10 years back in the day when we lived in NYC.
 Loved those rivalries with Indiana, Miami… and especially Chicago during the Patrick Ewing era!!
 Thank you @nyknicks and my dear friend Anne Marie Dunleavy for always making us feel so welcome and taking such great care of us!!
 So amazing to be back in #TheWorldsMostFamousArena for a game!!

-At the ages of 22 and 25 respectively, Baldwin and Bieber are still adjusting to married life as well as life as a couple under the scrutiny of the public eye.
+At the ages of 22 and 25 respectively, Baldwin and Bieber are still adjusting to married life — as well as life as a couple under the scrutiny of the public eye.
 According to their joint interview in Vogue Magazine, the couple is already working with a marriage counselor as they get to know one another better.
-Bieber is still dealing with depression that ramped up during his last major tour titled Purpose.
+Bieber is still dealing with depression, one that ramped up during his last major tour, “Purpose.”

-It was in 2017 and with only a handful of dates left for the huge undertaking where the singer performed more than 150 concerts in 40 countries in sixteen months that he decided to pack it in and cancel the remainder of his tour, saying to Vogue that he was “lonely and depressed.”
-He also noted during the interview that he was finding it difficult to not only trust his own judgment but also his new wife as well, something he was working on at that time.
+With only a handful of dates left for the 2017 world tour — one wherein the singer performed more than 150 concerts in 40 countries in 16 months — that he decided to pack it in, canceling the remainder of his tour.
+He would go on to say to Vogue that he was “lonely and depressed.”
+He also noted during the interview that he was finding it difficult to trust his own judgment, but also that of his new wife as well — something he was working on at that time.

-Beiber is reportedly working on new music and the couple is planning a large wedding with their extended family and friends which will occur sometime this year.
+Bieber is reportedly working on new music, and the couple is planning a large wedding with their extended family and friends.
+The wedding ceremony is reportedly planned to take place sometime this year.